fabrezi/JUSSY/README.md

 The following are the functionalities:

 - Single page layout
+- Clothing Catalog
-- User authentication
+- User registration and authentication
-- Cart feature
+- Cart Hold
+- Purchase system
+- Create an invoice

-The tech-stack is JS and Shopify API.
-The premise is that Shopify will provide the functionalities and configuration that is needed to run the site.
+~~The tech-stack is JS and Shopify API.
+The premise is that Shopify will provide the functionalities and configuration that is needed to run the site.~~

+## Run the app

+1.

+2.